mrseanryan/gpt-multi-atomic-agents/clients/gpt-maa-ts/README.contributing.md

 To update the client, if the REST API has changed:

-1. Copy the OpenAPI JSON from the Swagger site and paste into `gpt-maa-0.6.0.json`
+1. Copy the OpenAPI JSON from the Swagger site and paste into `gpt-maa-current.json`

+- Optionally, also paste it into a versioned file like `gpt-maa-0.7.0.openapi-3.1.1.json`

 2. Edit the JSON to be OpenAPI Version 3.0.0 (not 3.1.1):

    - see the existing files for differences